-Follow these five steps to start your mushroom growing process.
+Grow mushrooms with these five essential steps of the mushroom growing process.

-To start with, you’ll need a few essential elements to create an environment for your mushrooms to thrive and do what they do best.
+You’ll need a few essential elements to begin your mushroom growing process so your mushrooms have an environment in which they can thrive and do what they do best.
 Mycelium has a few basic requirements that need to be just right in order to produce the beautiful fruiting bodies that you see.

 These basic necessities are:

 First, decide what type of mushrooms you want to grow and build an environment specifically suited to their preferences.
 Once your environment is created, simply follow the steps below and watch nature thrive.

 Start with the contents of your growing medium

 Spores are single-cell organisms that contain all the genetic material necessary for the species of mushrooms to spread.
 Spores are located on the underside of the mushroom car in pores, teeth or gills.
 The mushroom releases spores I order to spread further.

 Mushroom mycelium is mushroom spore that has started to root.
 It often looks like wispy white roots and it spreads underground or below bark until it has consumed all of the nutrients of it growing medium.
 At that point the mycelium produces a mushroom fruiting body to spread spores.